coralproject/ask-docs/docs_dir/faq.md

 You can learn more about the different installation options on our [developer overview page](developer).
 The quickest and easiest way to get started is probably the [All-in-One Docker installation](quickstart), but you can read about each available option (and whether it is likely to be the best option for you) on the [developer overview page](developer).

 ### Do you have dummy data that we can use?
 Yes.
-Our dummy data consists of thoroughly scrubbed and anonymized comments data from the Washington Post commenting database.
+Our dummy data consists of real comments data, thoroughly scrubbed and anonymized.

 If you install Coral through the [All-in-One Docker installation](quickstart), you should automatically have the dummy data set up for you in your MongoDB.